Wopple/limber-timber/docs/reference.md

 ## Operation Types

-The `KIND` class constant is the string value to use in the operation file to specify that operation.
+The `KIND` class constant is the string value to use for the `kind` field in the operation file.
+The rest of the members are set in the `data` field of the operation.

 ::: liti.core.model.v1.operation.data.table.CreateSchema
     options: